dicroce/revere/docs/BUILDING.md

 sudo make install
 ```

-The executables will be in `build/apps/revere/` and `build/apps/vision/`.
+The executables will be in `build/apps/revere/` and `build/apps/vision/`. make install will install them to /usr/loca/revere (it also should add an icon to your gui).

 #### Post-Build Setup